Dubai Royal Air Wing

-Dubai Royal Air Wing (otherwise simply known as the "Royal Airwing") is the paramilitary airline of the government of the United Arab Emirates.
+Dubai Royal Air Wing (otherwise simply known as the "Royal Airwing") is a VVIP air transport operator for the royal family and government of Dubai, United Arab Emirates.

 Dubai Royal Air Wing, located on the southeast side of Dubai International Airport (DXB), consists of a VIP terminal dedicated to the UAE royal family and special interest flights and is primarily used by the Emir of Dubai, the prime minister of the United Arab Emirates, members of the Dubai Royal family, as well as other influential government officials based in Dubai, United Arab Emirates.

 The airline provided Emirates with their first aircraft but the two are not affiliated beyond both having ties with the government of Dubai.

 Fleet

 Current fleet

 Boeing 747-400 of the Dubai Air Wing at Domodedovo International Airport, Russia in 2009.

 The Dubai Air Wing fleet consists of the following known aircraft (as of July 2023):